Petr Klíma: Klíma's disciplinary woes

-Although he was one of Detroit's bigger stars in the late 1980s, Petr Klíma was also a problem for the Red Wings management.
-That situation came to a head during training camp on Sep 23, 1988, when Detroit suspended Klíma indefinitely, along with Bob Probert, for breaking team rules.
+Although he was one of Detroit's bigger stars in the late 1980s, Klíma was also a problem for the Red Wings management.
+That situation came to a head during training camp on 23 September 1988, when Detroit suspended Klíma indefinitely, along with Bob Probert, for breaking team rules.
 At the time of the suspension, the Wings said they would trade Klíma, although this never happened.
 The team also said it would not take Klíma back until he had his drinking under control.
-As a result, Klíma missed the start of the 1988–89 season before being reinstated on Oct.
-13, 1988, and sent to Adirondack (AHL) on Oct 16, 1988.
-He finally made his 1988–89 NHL regular-season debut during Detroit's Nov 6, 1988, game vs. Edmonton where he posted an assist.
-At his first practice with the team, on Nov 5, 1988, Klíma offered a heartfelt apology to his Wings teammates for his earlier behavior, much of which was alcohol-related.
+As a result, Klíma missed the start of the 1988–89 season before being reinstated on 13 October, and sent to Adirondack (AHL) on 16 October.
+He finally made his 1988–89 NHL regular season debut during Detroit's 6 November, game versus the Edmonton where he posted an assist.
+At his first practice with the team, on 5 November, Klíma offered a heartfelt apology to his Wings teammates for his earlier behavior, much of which was alcohol-related.
 During his months back, Klíma roomed with Probert, who was also trying to cope with his drinking and drug habits.
 Klíma managed to stay clean, but Probert's substance abuse and subsequent issues would continue for several years.

-Personal life
+Personal life and death

-Klíma's sons are also professional ice hockey players.
-His twin sons Kelly and Kevin signed one-year contracts with the Tucson Roadrunners of the American Hockey League.
+Klíma's father Joseph was also a hockey player, who played internationally for Czechoslovakia.
+Klíma was married, and with his wife Irina had a daughter, Jessi and twin sons, Kelly and Kevin.
+Both Kelly and Kevin are hockey players, and signed one-year contracts with the Tucson Roadrunners of the American Hockey League in 2018.
+At the time of Petr's death, Kelly was playing in the Czech Republic.

+Klíma died on 4 May 2023, at his home in Chomutov, at the age of 58.